 Please consider a few things when using these lesson plans:

-4) We welcome your feedback; please visit the link below to complete an online survey about your experience using these lessons. https://www.surveymonkey.com/r/BCXMTWS
+- We welcome your feedback; please complete this online survey about your experience using these lessons.

 In recognition of the MHANYS’ Mental Health Matters legislative advocacy day, the School Mental Health Resource and Training Center is providing a series of lesson plans to teach middle and high school students about legislative advocacy at the state level.
 Three webinars and 7 lesson plans were designed to be used during Health, Government and US History classes, as well as student clubs.
 Lesson plans can be modified to different grade levels, with some being more difficult and time-consuming than others.
 It is highly recommended that educators use the lesson plans in the order presented below as they were developed to correspond with the content of the webinars.